Small Animal: Behavioral Medicine

 - Two Cats in the same home fighting: $731.11

 - The additional fee is for additional time required for these more complex problems.
 Both pets should attend the consultation.
 Please note that 2 persons are needed for safe management of 2 dogs, and each cat should arrive in a separate carrier.)

-- A deposit of the full initial consultation fee is required upon scheduling the consultation.
+- A deposit of $200 is required upon scheduling the consultation.
 This can be made by credit card over the phone or a check by mail.

 - Any no-show, cancellation or reschedule request made less than 2 business days prior to the scheduled consultation will result in forfeiture of the full deposit.